rabithole/commercial/commercial/README.md

 ### Link up notes in all forms to db.
 ### Format zip code input to be number.
 Can't limit length with type='number'. maxLength only works with text.
 ### Think about duplicate emails in regards to the possibility an employee could work for or move to a new company and want to use a personal email.
 Should email be unique?
+### Casacade deletion of employees when their company is deleted.

 ### Create process for employee to send add company info to a client.